Atticus29/AvB/README.md

 ## By: Mark Fisher

+## Known issues
+If too many successes and failures are clicked too rapidly, it seems that there are too many listeners in action.

 ## Description
 AvB, short for A vs. B, is an app that allows users to perform A/B tests on all sorts of aspects of their daily lives.
 The idea is to help you figure out what actions or changes can affect significant change in an area of your life that you're interested in improving.